 Additional professional development includes: Accelerated Experiential Dynamic Psychotherapy (AEDP); relational/ developmental trauma; response-based practices; suicide, grief & trauma; couples & family therapy; addiction research & counselling; naloxone training; AOD & sexual health harm reduction; group therapy; program design & methods; expressive arts therapy; narrative therapy; anti-oppressive practice; multicultural counselling; conflict resolution; crisis intervention.

-As a Community Psychology Practitioner I have engaged in action-oriented research to develop, implement, and evaluate programs.
+As a Community Psychology Practitioner I have engaged in action-oriented research to develop, implement, and evaluate programs across the province.
 Whenever possible, I collaborate with community members, groups, and organizations to address social issues and promote positive change.